Home » Calandra Stallworth Canceled Her Missing Person Report & Disappeared

 When missing person cases are reported, police first try to determine whether or not the person in question has just decided to abandon their life.
-Investigators make sure that the missing person isn’t just on a vacation they didn’t tell loved ones about or maybe they walked away from their life, wanting a fresh start somewhere else.
-The family of Calandra Rachel Stallworth is sure that the mother of two would never leave her daughters behind and know that her case involves foul play.
+Investigators make sure that the missing person isn’t just on a vacation that they didn’t tell loved ones about or maybe they walked away from their rsponsibilities, wanting a fresh start somewhere else.
+The family of Calandra Stallworth is sure that the mother of two would never leave her daughters behind and knows that her case involves foul play.

 Calandra’s grandmother said the two made a habit of speaking on the phone almost every day.
 On March 27, 2017, Calandra took her daughters over to her grandmother’s house next door before making her way to work at the Hilton Sandestin Beach Resort in Florida.
 That night she called to check-in and told her grandmother that she was on her way back to pick up her girls.
 She never showed up.